alexwlchan/alexwlchan.net/src/index.md

 ## Favourite articles

-My [articles](/articles/) cover a variety of non-fiction topics.
-Here are a few of my favourites:
+Here are some of my favourite things [that I've written](/articles/):

 {% comment %}
   This component shows 6 featured articles.